wez/wezterm/docs/config/files.md

 to try other candidate file locations.
 In all current versions of wezterm, an error will be shown and the default configuration will be used instead.

+!!! note
-Note that on Windows, to support users that carry their wezterm application and configuration around on a thumb drive, wezterm will look for the config file in the same location as wezterm.exe.
+    On Windows, to support users that carry their wezterm application and configuration around on a thumb drive, wezterm will look for the config file in the same location as wezterm.exe.
 That is shown in the chart above as thumb drive mode.
+It is **not** recommended to store your configs in that location if you are not running off a thumb drive.

 `wezterm` will watch the config file that it loads; if/when it changes, the configuration will be automatically reloaded and the majority of options will take effect immediately.
 You may also use the `CTRL+SHIFT+R` keyboard shortcut to force the configuration to be reloaded.

+!!! info
     **The configuration file may be evaluated multiple times for each wezterm process** both at startup and in response to the configuration file being reloaded.
 You should avoid taking actions in the main flow of the config file that have side effects; for example, unconditionally launching background processes can result in many of them being spawned over time if you launch many copies of wezterm, or are frequently reloading your config file.

 ### Configuration Overrides